Mykola-CI/pedigreat/readme.md

 * The Header includes the menu of links to 4 pages (Home, Gallery, Services and Contacts).
   - _Note_: The access to the Customer Registration Form and the Response Page is granted only in case User opts to register in Pedigreat databases.
 * The Header and Navigation Bar is fully responsive so User can navigate easily across all devices:
-  - Tablets, Laptops and Desktops in the form of the lighted buttons
+  - layout for Tablets, Laptops and Desktops is arranged in the form of the lighted buttons

 ![Header and Navigation Bar for larger screens](documentation/nav-bar-tablets.png)